OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

     ```
     ![Choose Your Data Connection](/images/ria-business05.png)

-    * Go to Web.config file, and add this new entry with the updated connection string from the previous step:
+    * Go to Web.config file, and add this new entry into the <connectionStrings>> section, using the updated connection string from the previous step:
     ```xml
     <add name="AdventureWorksLT2022Entities"
          connectionString="<paste the edited connectionString here>"